theniitettey/middleout.js/README.md

 - Weissman Scores remain within believable bounds
 - All compression is lossless (we have standards)
 - JSDoc comments include at least one Silicon Valley reference
+- New algorithms integrate with the MO:: encoding format

 ---